Cornish Bronze Age: Entrance graves

 In the far south-west, there is evidence of distinctive burial customs that exhibit local characteristics and Atlantic influence.
 A type of chambered tombs, called entrance graves, are dated to the Early Bronze Age, c.
-2000-1500 BCE, and restricted to the western edge of Cornwall, mainly in Scilly, with around a dozen examples in West Penwith.
+2000–1500 BCE, and restricted to the western edge of Cornwall, mainly in Scilly, with around a dozen examples in West Penwith.
 Cornish entrance graves are part of an Early Bronze Age monument building tradition along the Atlantic Façade, where there are similar monuments in County Waterford, south-east Ireland (the Tramore tombs), and south-west Scotland (the Bargrennan cairns).
 Small numbers of somewhat comparable monuments are also found in the Channel Islands and Brittany.
 Andy Jones speculates that communities in western Cornwall may have intended to demonstrate their connections to other communities which shared a distinct 'Atlantic identity' on the Atlantic façade by borrowing from their burial traditions and integrating them with local practices.
 It is not yet certain whether entrance graves were first constructed in Penwith or Scilly.

 There are around 13 entrance graves in West Penwith, including Bosiliack, Ballowall, Gulval, Tregeseal, and Tregiffian.
 Mainland entrance graves are small circular kerb-lined mounds or cairns, with an undifferentiated short passage and internal chamber, and capped with large flat granite slabs.
 Sizes vary considerably, from 16 metres diameter at Tolcreeg, to only 5 metres diameter at Bosiliack.
-Human remains are usually deposited, generally in the form of internments of the cremated disarticulated bones of multiple individuals.
+Human remains are usually deposited, generally in the form of interments of the cremated disarticulated bones of multiple individuals.
 There are chambers similar to those of the Penwith entrance graves incorporated into much larger and more complex structures at Ballowall and Chapel Carn Brea.

 Entrance graves are much more numerous in Scilly than in Penwith, with at least eighty and perhaps almost a hundred examples.
 These include the group at Porth Hellick, Bant's Carn, Obadiah's Barrow, and Knackyboy Carn.
 There are several differences between the Scillonian entrance graves and the examples on the mainland.
 Entrance graves in Scilly are often found in groups, whereas in Penwith all except the two at Treen occur individually.
 Scillonian entrance grave chambers are sometimes described as 'boat-shaped', compared to the rectangular or wedge-shaped chambers in Penwith.
 And unlike in Penwith, the location of entrance graves in Scilly is consistently associated with rocky outcrops, and many of the structures incorporate earth-set boulders into their structures.